mleonardallen/CarND-Advanced-Lane-Lines/README.md

 ##### Saturation Binary

-Saturation is better at picking out yellow lines in some scenarios, such as a yellow line on a brown road.
+Sobel thresholds have trouble in some scenarios, such as a yellow line on a brown road.
+Saturation is better at picking out yellow lines in these scenarios.

 ![Saturation Binary](https://github.com/mleonardallen/CarND-Advanced-Lane-Lines/blob/master/output_images/video/project_video-600-04-saturation-binary.jpg)